Lichee-Pi/Lichee-Zero-Doc-us-english/README.md

 # Lichee-Zero-Doc-zh-CN
-The Chinese Document of Lichee Pi Zero. 荔枝派Zero中文文档
+The English Document of Lichee Pi Zero.